commerceblock/mercurylayer/docs/tokens.md

 # Token payment system

-To enable many ways to give permission to deposit coins, the deposit permission system will utilize tokens that can be issued separately to the deposit process and then redeemed on deposit.
+To enable many ways to give permission to initialise keys, the permission system will utilize tokens that can be issued separately to the initialisation process and then redeemed on initialisation.
 This will enable fees to be paid via any mechanism and also managed separately.

 ## Tokens

-**Deposit tokens** will be managed via a new table `tokens` (which is a separate DB to the main `mercury` DB so separate permissions can be applied).
+**Initialisation tokens** will be managed via a new table `tokens` (which is a separate DB to the main `mercury` DB so separate permissions can be applied).
 This table will have 4 columns: `token_id` (Uuid), `processor_id` (string), `confirmed` (boolean) and `spent` (boolean).

 The `tokens` table will be interacted with via two new mercury server functions: `token_init` and `token_verify`.